Commission to talk about path forward for bus shelters - NewsBreak

 Waiting for a bus in Augusta can put you at the mercy of the weather.

-“People are waiting, in the rain, in the freezing, then you turn around in the summertime 100-degree weather and they’re waiting with no shelter,” said Commissioner John Clarke
+“People are waiting, in the rain, in the freezing, then you turn around in the summertime 100-degree weather and they’re waiting with no shelter,” said Commissioner John Clarke.Burke County Sheriff Alfonzo Williams files appeal of Judge Stone’s mandamus ruling

 Wet, plenty of times wet plenty of times,” said Thomas Burns.